cs544-wisc/f23/p5/README.md

 ## Part 2: Filter and Join

-#### Q2: how many banks contain the word "first" in their name?
+#### Q2: How many banks contain the word "first" in their name?
 Which one(s) contain "second"?

 Your filtering should be case insensative.
 We're looking for a number for the first question and a Python list for the second question.

-#### Q3: how many loan applications has the bank "University of Wisconsin Credit Union" received in the dataset?
+#### Q3: How many loan applications has the bank "University of Wisconsin Credit Union" received in history in this dataset?

-Use an `INNER JOIN` between `banks` and `loans` to answer this question.  `lei` in loans lets you identify the bank.
+Use an `INNER JOIN` between `banks` and `loans` to answer this question.  `lei` in `loans` lets you identify the bank.
 Filter on `respondent_name` (do NOT hardcode the LEI).

-#### Q4: what does `results.explain("formatted")` tell us about Spark's query plan for Q3?
+#### Q4: What does `results.explain("formatted")` tell us about Spark's query plan for Q3?

 Show `results.explain("formatted")` and write a comment making observations about the following:
-1. which table is sent to every executor via a `BroadcastExchange` operation?
+1. Which table is sent to every executor via a `BroadcastExchange` operation?
-2. on which tables is "is not null" filtering added by the optimizer?
+2. On which tables is "is not null" filtering added by the optimizer?
-3. does the plan involve `HashAggregate`s (depending on how you write the query, it may or may not)?
+3. Does the plan involve `HashAggregate`s (depending on how you write the query, it may or may not)?
 If so, which ones?

-#### Q5: what are the top 10 biggest loans (in terms of `loan_amount`) that were approved by "University of Wisconsin Credit Union"?
+#### Q5: what are the top $10$ biggest loans (in terms of `loan_amount`) that were approved by "University of Wisconsin Credit Union"?

 A loan is approved if `action_taken` is "Loan originated".
 Your answer should have the following columns: census_tract, county,